Receive Raspberry Pi’s ip address on boot

 I do a lot of Raspberry Pi projects – often creating them in one place and using them in another.
 While it is easy enough to use SSH, VNC or HTML to access a device, if it’s being moved from one network to another, it can be challenging to know its ip address.
 Sure, you may be able to log into a local router and look it up, but I thought it would be easier if I just had the RPi email me with its current ip address.

 Thankfully, Cody Giles created a tutorial on elinux.com outlining how to do this.
 His Python script runs on the RPi on startup, finds its ip address(es) and then emails this information to a predetermined address.
 I started with his code, but ended up changing it to meet my needs.
+My version sends an email, but also sends the Pi’s IP addresses as a Telegram Chat message.

 In order to allow a Python script to send email through a Gmail account, you may need to enable an “App Password” for your sending account.